MultiCrafter: High-Fidelity Multi-Subject Generation via Disentangled Attention and Identity-Aware Preference Alignment: Methods

-For efficient training, existing ICL-based methods usually use LoRA to fine-tune the model.
-But the significant variance in the spatial layout of subjects across various subjects and prompts poses a challenge for a standard LoRA, whose limited capacity is insufficient for diverse subject-driven generation.
-To address this, and inspired by the success of MoE-LoRA in multitask tuning~\citep{feng2024mixture,liu2024moe,gou2023mixture}, we adopt an MoE-LoRA architecture to expand model capacity without a substantial increase in inference overhead.
-This enables different experts to focus on spatial layout for a variety of scenarios, effectively tackling the challenge of scene diversity.
+However, for efficient training, existing ICL-based methods usually use LoRA to fine-tune the model.
+But the significant variance in the spatial layouts generated by different prompts and subjects poses a challenge for a standard LoRA, whose limited capacity is insufficient to master the complex task.
+To address this, and inspired by the success of MoE-LoRA in multitask tuning~\cite{feng2024mixture,liu2024moe,gou2023mixture}, we adopt an MoE-LoRA architecture to expand model capacity.
+This allows different experts to focus on the spatial layout of various scenarios, effectively alleviating this problem.
 We strategically integrate the MoE-LoRA into the output feed-forward network (FFN) layers of the Flux, while other layers are adapted using standard LoRA for parameter efficiency.
+Since the use of experts in this situation is difficult to define manually, we choose to let the model learn this implicitly.
 Specifically, given an input vector $h$ to the FFN layer, we define the number of experts as $N_e$, the rank of each LoRA as $r$, and the scaling factor as $\alpha$.
 A lightweight gating network, $g_\theta$, which dynamically routes the input vector $h$ to the most suitable experts, computes a vector of logits, $p \in \mathbb{R}^{N_e}$, for the experts:

 where $W_g \in \mathbb{R}^{N_e \times d_{in}}$ is the weight of the gating network. $\operatorname{TopK}(\cdot, k)$ enforces sparsity by retaining only the top $k$ logit values and masking the others to $-\infty$, thus activating only a small subset of experts.
 Each of the $N_e$ experts is an independent LoRA module, parameterized by matrices $W_A^i \in \mathbb{R}^{r \times d_{in}}$ and $W_B^i \in \mathbb{R}^{d_{out} \times r}$.
 The final output of the MoE-LoRA layer, $h_{out}$, is computed by adding the weighted sum of the selected experts' outputs to the output of the original FFN layer: